GeoPlatform/geoplatform-demos/examples/tippecanoe/nad/readme.md

 ## Encoding User Data

-When wanting to change the User Date for different sources and steps it needs to be saved in base64.
+When wanting to change the User Data for different sources and steps it needs to be saved in base64.
 Generating base64 can be done from online websites or can be done locally using OpenSSL command.
 For Mac machines this should be available from the terminal.
 For Window users this does not come preloaded but is included with Git.
 Below is an example of how to reference a source file.
 The output will be written to a .txt file as a single line.
 Copy and paste this into the `UserData` property of the Specification Document defined below.

 ```bash
 # Mac Example